 Media Day 2012 brought a lot of familiar faces along with several newcomers.
-One of the regulars was Springfield, a firearms company with a long history of fine craftsmanship and innovative designs.
-This year I got the chance to handle and shoot the new Springfield XD-S, a compact single-stack .45 ACP pistol.
+One of the regulars was Springfield Armory, a firearms company with a long history of fine craftsmanship and innovative designs.

-At a casual glance, the XD-S 45 appears to be a â€œminiâ€ XD pistol.
-One significant difference however is the single stack magazine that allows this handgun to truly fit into tight spaces.
+One might call the XD-S 45 a mini-XD pistol.
+I think that is a fair, if over-simplified, view.
+A significant difference with the XD-S 45 is the gun feeds from a single stack magazine that allows this handgun to truly fit into tight spaces.

 Rob Leatham describes the new Springfield XD-S.

-The Slide and Barrel
+Slide and Barrel

-The barrel has a fully supported ramp and also has the Melonite finish.
+The barrel has a fully supported ramp and also has a Melonite finish.
 This process does way more than provide good looks, as it leaves a deep, penetrating finish that protects against corrosion.

 Slide length is a mere 6.3″ in length with the barrel being only 3.3″ long.
-The overall width of the XD-S is only 1″ (which includes the slide lock lever), with the barrel being only 0.9â€.
+The overall width of the XD-S is only 1″ (which includes the slide lock lever), with the grip being only 0.9″ wide.
 Overall height from sights to the end of the magazine is 4.4″.

 Like other XD models, the XD-S has a loaded chamber indicator on the top of the slide.
 When there is a cartridge in the chamber the indicator (about a 1″ long and 1/8″ wide metal strip) extends slightly upward making it easy for the shooter to confirm the firearm’s loaded status through look or touch.

 The XD-S 45 has polymer frame that has the same look and feel as the bigger guns in the XD series.
 There is a single position Picatinny rail system under the barrel at the front of the frame, allowing shooters to accessorize with lights or lasers.

 The XD-S has a similarly modified contour of the XD(M) series which should allow most shooters the ability to reach the magazine release without making gross adjustments of the gun.
 The grip has an aggressive “all-terrain” texture to provide the shooter with confidence when shooting, however it may be a bit rough for some.

 The XD-S also comes with Mould-Tru interchangeable backstraps, allowing shooters to form fit the grip to their liking.
 This could definitely come in handy for a handgun firing .45 ACP.

 The Springfield XD-S weighs a scant 29 oz. unloaded.

 With this new safety, the disassembly lever cannot be manipulated with a magazine still inserted into the pistol.
 Also, a magazine cannot be inserted into the pistol when the disassembly lever is in the up position.

 The USA Trigger System locks the trigger in place and prevents accidental discharge from dropping or bumping the firearm.
 This trigger safety is similar to the Glock trigger safety, in that it appears to be a second trigger extending out in front of the actual trigger.
 To disengage the safety the shooter must depress the safety, which then unlocks the trigger for firing.

 The Grip Safety is similar to the Model 1911 safety system.
 With this safety, the XD series pistols will not fire unless the shooter has a firm grip on the pistol.
 These safeties actually work with and for the shooter during the firing process to ensure that the handgun is safe until shooting is desired.
 It’s nice to see Springfield keep these features on their compact pistol, when trimming size sometimes means limiting features.

-The Springfield XD-S 45 is a double-action only pistol with a very smooth trigger pull.
+The Springfield XD-S 45 is a striker-fired pistol with a very smooth trigger pull.
 I was unable to get the exact pound measurement for the trigger pull, but I would guess it to be between 5-6 lbs.
 I can say that the XD-S trigger is smooth and consistent, and includes a short reset for follow-up shots.

 At Media Day I made a rapid double tap (trigger reset) shot on steel from about 15 yards with no problems.

 The rear sight is a Dovetail design with two white dots.
 Both sights are low-profile to reduce the potential for the sights to snag on gear or clothing.

 Shooting the XD-S

 I’ll admit that when I saw the size of the XD-S 45 I braced myself for a punishing test fire session.
 I own a full-size .45 ACP handgun and have shot several .45 handguns.
 They are all impressive with the power of their shot, and the resulting recoil.

 in the compact pistol arena.
 With pocket pistol that can deliver 5+1 rounds of .45 ACP, it looks like shooters can have their cake and eat it too!

 Needless to say I was very impressed with the Springfield XD-S 45 and hope to add one to my collections soon.
 I hope this review has been helpful.
 Please leave any questions or comments in the section below.

 GunsHolstersAndGear.com is a for-profit website.
 I do not charge readers a dime to access the information I provide.

 Some of the links on this page and site are affiliate links to companies like Amazon and Palmetto State Armory.
 These links take you to the products mentioned in the article.
 Should you decide to purchase something from one of those companies, I make a small commission.